oracle/truffleruby/doc/user/compatibility.md

 The `mark` function of `RDATA` and `RTYPEDDATA` is not called during garbage collection.
-Instead we simulate this by caching information about objects as they are assigned to structs, and periodically running all mark functions when the cache has become full to represent those object relationships in a way that the our garbage collector will understand.
+Instead we simulate this by caching information about objects as they are assigned to structs, and periodically run all mark functions when the cache has become full to represent those object relationships in a way that the our garbage collector will understand.
+The process should behave identically to MRI.

 ## Compatibility with JRuby